Orlando0303/Orlando0303.github.io/_pages/about.md

 **Welcome to my homepage!**

 * I am now a fourth-year undergraduate student majoring in **Data Science and Big Data Technology** in the [School of Statistics and Management](https://ssm.sufe.edu.cn/), [Shanghai University of Finance and Economics](https://www.sufe.edu.cn/).
 * Interning at China Analytics Center, eBay.
-Hope to find a SDE internship in the future.
+Hope to find a DS/MLE internship this year.
-* Trying backend development, Kaggle, Leetcode...
-There's nothing wrong with trying more, right?
+* Currently studying large models and recommendation systems, the title of my graduation thesis is: **Research on Multimodal Collaborative Filtering E-commerce Product Recommendation System based on Large Language and Visual Models**
 * **Some projects**
   * [Research on the Classification Model of Dog and Cat Pictures Based on Machine Learning](https://github.com/Orlando0303/DS2022/tree/main/Final)(12/2022 - 01/2023)
   * [A Study on Telecom Customer Churn Prediction based on Machine Learning](https://github.com/Orlando0303/ML2022/tree/main/Final)(11/2022 – 01/2023)